Folashade2025/PROJECT_AMAZON/README.md

   A small group of product or products belong to the other categories.

 3. Evaluations for each category
    There were more reviews in categories with fewer goods than would be predicted given their quantity.

-5. High Ratings ≠ High Visibility
-   Some products with strong ratings had very few reviews, suggesting they’re good but not well-promoted.

-6. Categories Differ in Discount Strategy
-   Categories like Clothing and Electronics showed the highest average discounts — possibly to stay competitive.

-7. Many Products Have <1,000 Reviews
-   A large number of products have not yet gained visibility, showing room for growth or promotion.
+4. Highest average ratings - The three products that has the highest reviews belong to the computer& Accessories category.

+5. Average actual price vs the discounted price:
+    Most products have discounted price that commensate well with their actual price except for those in Toys & Games category

+6. 1360 products have discounts of 50% or more.

+7. Distribution of product ratings
+   Product rating across all categories ranges between 2.0 and 5.0.

 8. Products Priced ₹200–₹500 Dominate
    Most products fall in the mid-price range, indicating this is a sweet spot for buyers on Amazon.

+10. Many Products Have <1,000 Reviews
+   A large number of products have not yet gained visibility, showing room for growth or promotion.

+11.
-9. Top Products Have Both High Ratings & Review Counts Products that rank at the top in both ratings and review count tend to also have high potential revenue, making them key drivers of marketplace success.
+12. Top Products Have Both High Ratings & Review Counts Products that rank at the top in both ratings and review count tend to also have high potential revenue, making them key drivers of marketplace success.

-10. High Discounts Often Correlate with Lower Ratings Some highly discounted products had average or below-average ratings, possibly due to quality concerns or clearance strategies
+13. High Discounts Often Correlate with Lower Ratings Some highly discounted products had average or below-average ratings, possibly due to quality concerns or clearance strategies